How to Make Friendship Bracelets with Beads — Easy Step-by-Step Guide

 Tips & Troubleshooting

 • 3For a more secure bracelet, you can add a few extra knots at the end of the braided section before trimming.
+This reinforces the tie-off point and ensures the bracelet won't come undone easily.
+Consider tying a knot around each of the tail strands as well for extra security.

 • 4If you run out of floss, tie a new strand onto an existing one with a secure knot and continue braiding, hiding the knot within the braid.
+This is a common technique for extending the length of your bracelet or introducing new colors seamlessly.
+Make sure the knot is small and tight.

 Related Activities You Might Enjoy